Health Claims Specialist: Job Description & Requirements

 Health Claims Specialist Job Description

 Health claims specialists gather and process information needed to complete medical insurance claims.
 They do much of their work on the telephone, taking inbound customer-service calls and making outbound calls to patients and health care providers.
 In addition to processing routine claims, they investigate pending claims and resolve discrepancies.
 They can work in call centers of health maintenance organizations (HMOs) as well as insurance companies, physician's offices, and hospital billing departments.

 Health Claims Specialist Requirements

 Entry-level jobs in health claims generally require a high school diploma, but employers could prefer applicants with an education in health information technology or medical billing.
 Some vocational schools and community colleges offer certificate programs specifically for health claims specialists, with coursework in medical terminology, transcription, billing, and coding.
 Employers might also favor applicants who have experience in medical billing, previous employment in the insurance industry, or professional certification.

 Professional certification in coding or medical information technology might increase a health claims specialist's chances of finding employment or advancing in his or her career.
 The American Health Information Management Association (AHIMA) offers various credentials in this area, including several insurance coding certifications and the Registered Health Information Technician (RHIT) credential (www.ahima.org).
 A candidate must earn an associate's degree from a program accredited by the Commission on Accreditation for Health Informatics and Information Management Education to qualify for the RHIT certification exam.

-Related to Health Claims Specialist: Job Description and Requirements for Becoming a Health Claims Specialist
+Related to Health Claims Specialist: Job Description & Requirements

 - Recently Updated